 Why test for minerals?

-- They produce structural support in teeth and bones, as well as maintaining the body’s water and pH balance, muscle contractions, nerve activity, enzyme reactions and energy production.
+- They are important contributors to many areas of your body to produce structural support in teeth and bones, as well as maintaining your hydration and pH balance, allowing muscle contractions, nerve activity, enzyme reactions and are crucial in your body’s energy production.

 How is the hair sample taken?